Technical Debt

 Why does Technical Debt persist?

 Technical Debt persists because it is treated as an engineering backlog instead of an execution capacity constraint.
+Leadership cannot see it, finance cannot price it, and risk committees cannot govern it — so it compounds silently.

 AI makes this worse.
 It increases execution velocity without resolving the friction underneath — which means AI amplifies the debt rather than compensating for it.